 ng add @angular/localize

-To be able to localize content, we first need to add some.
-So, let’s update the app component files.
+To localize content, we first need to add some.
+For that purpose, we are going to update the app component files.

 The app.component.html